Cerlalc: History

 On March 3, 1970, the founding act was signed, while decree 2290 established the bylaws of CERLALC as a national organism.
 Following this, On April 23, 1971, in Bogotá, the Colombian government and UNESCO signed an international cooperation agreement whereby Colombia committed to transforming the organization created in 1970 into a Regional Centre.
 This instrument allowed the addition of all Spanish-speaking countries.
 The Colombian congress gave its approval through Law 27 of 1971.
-Gradually, in the first four years, several countries of the region joint the regional project.
+Gradually, in the first four years, several countries of the region joined the regional project.
 These active countries members have been: Argentina, Bolivia, Brasil, Costa Rica, Chile, Ecuador, Panamá, Paraguay, República Dominicana, Uruguay and Venezuela.

 The Agreement of International Cooperation between UNESCO and the Colombian government that governs until today, was signed in Paris on August 1, 1984, and ratified in Colombia by Law 65 of November 20, 1986.
 In this international agreement, the reach of the centre was extended to other geographic and linguistic areas, including the Caribbean region (Hence the second “C” letter) and to the countries of the Lusitanian Hispanic linguistic unit, even those outside geographical Latin America.